-TD Place, one of the Co-Owned Properties, is an approximately 97,433 square foot office building in St. John's, Newfoundland.
-It is 90.4% occupied and its major tenants include a Canadian Schedule I bank.
+TD Place is a 102,879 square foot office building in St. John's, Newfoundland.
+It is 71.7% occupied and its major tenants include a Canadian Schedule I bank.
 Located in the heart of downtown St. John's, TD Place offers 127 surface parking stalls provided through a series of surrounding outparcel properties.